Department of Interdisciplinary Studies - Contract Lecturer Positions - 2024 Spring/Summer - CRIM Courses

 For further information, please contact oris@lakeheadu.ca Detailed information on the Department of Interdisciplinary Studies and our programs is available at: Department of Interdisciplinary Studies.

-Review of applications will begin on December 12, and will continue until the position is filled.
-The electronic application (in the form of one PDF document) should include: a curriculum vitae, statement of teaching interests and evidence of teaching effectiveness.
+Review of applications will begin on May 16, 2024 and will continue until the position is filled.
+The electronic application (in the form of one PDF document) should include: a curriculum vitae, statement of teaching interests and/or evidence of teaching effectiveness.
 A completed Confirmation of Eligibility to Work in Canada.pdf form must accompany your package.
 We encourage applicants with the Right of First Refusal (as outlined in article 19.03.02 of the LUFA/LU Collective Agreement) to indicate their status in their application.

 Applicants should submit their electronic application to: